kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 {{< feature-state for_k8s_version="v1.25" state="alpha" >}}

-By default, the contrainer runtime recursively assigns SELinux label to all files on all Pod volumes.
+By default, the container runtime recursively assigns SELinux label to all files on all Pod volumes.
 To speed up this process, Kubernetes can change the SELinux label of a volume instantly by using a mount option `-o context=<label>`.